TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 22/Numbers 22.21.md

 ---

-And Balaam rose up in the morning, and saddled his ass, and went with the princes of Moab.
+Balaam rose up in the morning, and saddled his donkey, and went with the princes of Moab.